ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Button-to-the-Perspective-Switcher.md

 * Open the MANIFEST.MF file in META_INF and select the 'Dependencies' tab; on that tab click the 'Add' button under 'Required Plug-ins'.
 From the list select uk.ac.stfc.isis.ibex.ui and click 'OK'

 * There are likely to be other dependencies missing, fix any other errors.
+Make sure to include 'org.eclipse.ui'.

 * Save all the changes.